MeebitsDAO/meebits-blender-utils/README.md

 Report issues in Github or raise them in the MeebitsDAO discord.

 ## Changelog and Versioning
-v0.9.2 - Batch conversion to VRM through docker including VRM metadata. v0.9.0 - Improved import dialog
+v0.9.6 - Conversion to FBX, OBJ and GLB formats v0.9.2 - Batch conversion to VRM through docker including VRM metadata. v0.9.0 - Improved import dialog